Background pattern

 For more information, see "blood clots in a vein (thrombosis)".

 Note: Boltin is not a contraceptive.
-If you have not had your last menstrual period in less than 12 months or if you are under 50 years old, you may still need to use an additional contraceptive method to avoid becoming pregnant.
+If it has been less than 12 months since your last menstrual period or if you are under 50, you may still need to use an additional contraceptive method to avoid becoming pregnant.
 Ask your doctor for advice.

 Hormone Replacement Therapy and Cancer

-There have been reports and studies that have registered an increase in the growth of endometrial cells or endometrial cancer (the layer of tissue that covers the inside of the uterus) in women treated with Boltin.
-This risk of endometrial cancer is greater the longer the treatment.
+There are reports and studies that have recorded an increased growth of endometrial cells or endometrial cancer (which is the layer of tissue that lines the inside of the uterus) in women treated with Boltin.
+This risk of endometrial cancer is greater the longer the treatment lasts.

 Irregular bleeding